MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Tasmota/README.md

  [<img src="Z2T02.PNG" alt="HA and ICC-A-1 EZSP v 6.6.4.0" width="512">](Z2T02.PNG)

-### Tasmota as TCP UART:
+### Tasmota as TCP UART

-ICC-A-1 EZSP on one ESP as TCP UART.
+IKEA Billy EZSP on one ESP as TCP UART.

 Grabbing the [dayly dev builds](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota) with the name "tasmota-zbbridge.bin" and flashing your ESP with it and configurating WiFi and MQTT.